Sunday, August 16, 2020

 And the further the book goes, the more obsessed, Kendi becomes in his simplistic ideological claims.
 As Kendi says in a recent interview, he thinks all humans are either racist or anti-racist.
 Another case of the either/or fallacy.

 Worst of all Kendi thinks that the solution for racism is power and self-interest, not altruism or spiritual elevation or moral realism.
 Forget about King, John Lewis, and so many others who emphasized that the answer to racism and all other evils is altruism.

 The central basis of Kendi’s book appears to be Critical Race Theory, though I don’t remember him actually writing about that overtly.

-In the 3rd section of the book (an era that I know well), I started skimming for key names and actions because his commentary is superficial and distorted of 20th century history and leaders.
-I do agree with his condemnation of the unjust many of the famous racist leaders.
+In the 3rd section of the book (an era that I know well), I started skimming for key names and actions because his commentary is superficial and a distortion of 20th century history and leaders.
+I do agree with his condemnation of the unjust actions of the famous racist leaders.

-In conclusion, I am glad I read Stamped, despite its distortions and failures.
+In conclusion, I am glad I read Stamped, despite its distortions and failures and ideological fanaticism.